-A look at some of the top hiring strategies:
+A look at some of the top hiring tips for startups:

 1. There is a right time to hire